Define a hybrid identity adoption strategy

 The first task addresses determining the organizations business needs.
 This can be very broad and scope creep can occur if you are not careful.
 In the beginning, keep it simple but always remember to plan for a design that will accommodate and facilitate change in the future.
-Regardless of whether it is a simple design or an extremely complex one, Azure Active Directory is the Microsoft Identity platform that supports Office 365, Microsoft Online Services, and cloud aware applications.
+Regardless of whether it is a simple design or an extremely complex one, Azure Active Directory is the Microsoft Identity platform that supports Microsoft 365, Microsoft Online Services, and cloud aware applications.

 Define an integration strategy

 Microsoft has three main integration scenarios which are cloud identities, synchronized identities, and federated identities.
 You should plan on adopting one of these integration strategies.
 The strategy you choose can vary and the decisions in choosing one may include, what type of user experience you want to provide, do you have an existing infrastructure, and what is the most cost effective.

 The scenarios defined in the above figure are:

 - Cloud identities: these are identities that exist solely in the cloud.
 In the case of Azure AD, they would reside specifically in your Azure AD directory.

 - Synchronized: these are identities that exist on-premises and in the cloud.
 Using Azure AD Connect, these users are either created or joined with existing Azure AD accounts.
 The user’s password hash is synchronized from the on-premises environment to the cloud in what is called a password hash.
 When using synchronized the one caveat is that if a user is disabled in the on-premises environment, it can take up to three hours for that account status to show up in Azure AD.
 This is due to the synchronization time interval.

 - Federated: these identities exist both on-premises and in the cloud.
 Using Azure AD Connect, these users are either created or joined with existing Azure AD accounts.